 Owning a trucking company can be very profitable, but only if you follow the right growth strategy.
-This article covers the most important areas that are key to successfully growing your trucking company:
+This article covers the areas that are most important to successfully growing your trucking company:

 - Select the right industry and equipment